-Identifying customer needs and Critical to Quality (CTQ) requirements
+Identify customer needs and CTQ requirements

-- Feedback Forms: Embed simple feedback mechanisms within your Tallyfy processes or at the end of service delivery.
+- Feedback forms: Embed simple feedback mechanisms within your Tallyfy processes or at the end of service delivery.

 Good CTQs are SMART: